temporalio/documentation/docs-src/php/how-to-set-a-workflow-execution-timeout-in-php.md

 sidebar_label: Workflow Execution Timeout
 ---

-The following code example creates a new Workflow and sets the Workflow ID.
-Then it sets the Workflow ID resuse policy and the Workflow Execution Timeout to 2 minutes.
+The following code example creates a new Workflow and sets the Workflow Id.
+Then it sets the Workflow Id Reuse Policy and the Workflow Execution Timeout to 2 minutes.

 ```php
 $workflow = $this->workflowClient->newWorkflowStub(